 The Benson Ticket Office distributes tickets for student events, including concerts, guest speakers, and the Secrest Artists Series, a premier performance series on campus.
 Tickets to area concerts, local/regional sporting events, amusement parks and movie theaters are also available for purchase here.
 Many tickets are offered at special rates for students.

 Why drive when you can ride?
 Wake Forest provides free shuttle services around campus via the Grey Line and to local apartment complexes via the Black and Gold Lines.
-If you prefer to drive, you can purchase a parking pass to park your vehicle on campus.
-And with the second largest lot on campus neighboring the law school, parking spaces are always available.
+If you prefer to drive, you can purchase a parking pass to park your vehicle on campus and the second largest lot on campus neighbors the law school.